dylanrobinett/Surface-Laptop-4-Touchscreen-Fix/README.md

 ## Steps to Enable the Touchscreen

 1. **Download the Necessary Files:**
+   - The files I used can be found on the [Linux-Surface GitHub Releases page](https://github.com/linux-surface/linux-surface/releases?expanded=true&page=1&q=).
-   - Ensure you have the following files downloaded to your system:
+   - Ensure you download the following files specific to your setup:
      - `linux-headers-6.8.6-surface-1_6.8.6-surface-1_amd64.deb`
      - `linux-image-6.8.6-surface-1_6.8.6-surface-1_amd64.deb`
-   - These files are specific to the Surface Laptop 4 and are designed to work with the Linux-Surface kernel.
+   - Note: These files were specific to my setup, and this method worked for me on a Surface Laptop 4.

 2. **Install the Kernel Image and Headers:**
    - Open a terminal.